Skip to content

 Supporting Disabled Children and Their Carers

 Where a referral is received requesting help and support for disabled children and their families, practitioners should recognise additional pressures on the family, and the distinct challenges they may have had to negotiate as a result of their child’s disability when carrying out any assessments.
-Such an assessment also be carried out if requested by the parent/carer.
 Consideration should also be given to any support needs for the parents/carers of the disabled child.
 An assessment would need to be carried out to consider whether it is appropriate for the parent carer to provide, or continue to provide, care for the disabled child.
 The assessment should consider the parent/carer’s needs and wishes and the specific needs and circumstances of the child resulting from their disability.
 Parent carers have the right to request an assessment under section 17ZD of the Children Act 1989, including where a child is not otherwise known to children’s social care.

 Supporting Young Carers

-If it is considered that a young carer may have support needs, it must carry out an assessment to establish how best they can support the young carer and their family.
+If it is considered that a young carer may have support needs, an assessment should be carried out to establish how best we can support the young carer and their family.
 An assessment must also be carried out if a young carer, or the parent of a young carer, requests one.
 Such an assessment must consider whether it is appropriate or excessive for the young carer to provide care for the person in question, (which may be a sibling, parent, or other member of the family), in light of the young carer’s needs and wishes.

 Supporting Children at Risk of, or Experiencing, Harm Outside the Home